The Pet Industry Got It Wrong

 Omega Fatty Acid Take-Away

 One of the most important factors to take away from the Omega discussion above is that most omega supplements are isolated.
 Commonly these supplements only include EPA and DHA which are Omega-3’s.
-While these do provide benefit, it is likely that full-spectrum sources of these oils may provide more benefit.
+While these do provide benefits, it is likely that full-spectrum sources of these oils may provide more benefits.
 It is also likely that balanced supplements with a wide variety of Omega supplements (e.g. 3, 5, 7, 9).
-This concept is known as the matrix effect – this takes into account how constituents (e.g., a nutrient) within whole foods interacts with other constituents of a food and the effect on the body.
+This concept is known as the matrix effect – this takes into account how constituents (e.g., a nutrient) within whole foods interact with other constituents of food and the effect on the body.
 This is often resulting in different behaviors than those exhibited by the same constituent in isolation.
 A simple example is that vitamin C within an apple is more effective than an isolated vitamin C supplement.

 Where Are Saturated Fats Found?

 Saturated fats are primarily found in animal foods such as beef and milk products.
-Some plant foods also contain saturated fat, such as coconuts (including coconut oil), palm oil and palm kernel oils.
+Some plant foods also contain saturated fat, such as coconuts (including coconut oil), palm oil, and palm kernel oils.
 Saturated fats tend to be solid at room temperature and have higher melting points, unlike unsaturated fats.
 They get their name because they contain no double bonds between carbon atoms and are completely saturated with hydrogen atoms.
-Dogs and cats readily use saturated fat via a process known as β-oxidation, which uses oxygen and generates chemical energy to fuel other metabolic processes.2 These saturated fats translate to a high-caloric (energy) density for physical activity, body temperature regulation, growth, reproduction and overall survival.11
+Dogs and cats readily use saturated fat via a process known as β-oxidation, which uses oxygen and generates chemical energy to fuel other metabolic processes.2 These saturated fats translate to a high-caloric (energy) density for physical activity, body temperature regulation, growth, reproduction, and overall survival.11

-As mentioned earlier, dogs and cats naturally have greater amounts of HDL cholesterol which provides a greater protection against LDL cholesterol – regardless of the type and amount of fat they consume.
+As mentioned earlier, dogs and cats naturally have greater amounts of HDL cholesterol which provides greater protection against LDL cholesterol – regardless of the type and amount of fat they consume.
 Simply put, this is one of the reasons why companion animals are not susceptible to the same types of cardiac diseases and conditions that humans are.

 Fats are a necessary component of any diet.
 In short, reducing or raising dietary fat could have deleterious consequences if the various types of fats are not taken into account or are supplied from an inadequate source.
 We know that the overprocessing of traditional pet foods like kibble can reduce available levels of healthy fats to both cats and dogs.
-It’s wise to supplement with a well-balanced product, or rotation of products to replace those lost in processing.
+It’s wise to supplement with a well-balanced product or rotation of products to replace those lost in processing.
 Further, it is important to consider the species of the animal, and their ability to metabolize the ingredients & supplements supplied.